Master of Human Resource Management

 Are You An OSU Employee?

-Students are required to have a minimum cumulative undergraduate grade point average of 3.6 (on a 4.0 scale).
-If you choose to submit GMAT or GRE test scores with your application, we would recommend scoring in the 75th percentile to be considered for nomination to the University Fellowship competition.
+Fellowship guidelines: The nominee must have a minimum cumulative undergraduate grade point average of 3.6 (on a 4.0 scale).
+Those submitting test scores should score in the top 25% on the GMAT or GRE to support their nomination to the University Fellowship competition.

 Jobs